 Ticket to Whitby Abbey

-This ticket to Whitby Abbey will take you on a journey to England in the Middle Ages.
-On your visit, you'll learn about the Abbey's history and discover its links with the Anglican and Catholic churches.
+This ticket to Whitby Abbey offers a glimpse into England in the Middle Ages.
+Your visit will cover the Abbey's history and its connections to the Anglican and Catholic churches.
 Description.
-Located on the coast, just 75...
+Whitby Abbey, located on the coast approximately 75...

-This ticket to Whitby Abbey will take you on a journey to England in the Middle Ages.
-On your visit, you'll learn about the Abbey's history and discover its links with the Anglican and Catholic churches.
+This ticket to Whitby Abbey offers a glimpse into England in the Middle Ages.
+Your visit will cover the Abbey's history and its connections to the Anglican and Catholic churches.

 Description

-Despite invasions, robberies, bombings, and abandonment by Henry VIII in the 16th century, the skeleton of this Benedictine abbey has largely remained intact.
-The abbey, perched on a hilltop with wonderful views of the North Sea, has long served as a reference point for sailors and is said to have inspired Bram Stoker's novel Dracula.
-These details are available on the information boards in the visitor's centre.
+Situated on a hilltop with views of the North Sea, the abbey has served as a landmark for sailors and is believed to have inspired Bram Stoker's novel Dracula.
+These points of interest can be explored through the information boards in the visitor's centre.

 Operating hours